Educational Blog about Anesthesia, Intensive care and Pain management

 ➤ Increased insulin requirements in Type I DM (Infection, Trauma, Myocardial infarction, Surgery).

 ➤ Mortality is 5% in patients under 40 y.
-Up to 20% in elderly.
+Up to 20% of the elderly.

 ➤ Estimates of 5-8 episodes per 1000 at-risk diabetics annually.